Tax season has arrived! As an enormously wealthy person, you want to pay your fair share — but how?

-Peacock Tax.
-Are you that special kind of wealthy person with exotic animals wandering the grounds, each a living testament to the idea that nothing is so rare or wild as to be beyond your control?
+Peacock Tax: Are you that special kind of wealthy person with exotic animals wandering the grounds, each a living testament to the idea that nothing is so rare or wild as to be beyond your control?
 Pay up.
 Are the animals endangered?
 Considered extinct by the outside world?
 Are they human-animal hybrids, wrestling with the spiritual implications of their hellish existence?
 Additional penalties may apply.

-Green Light Across The Water Tax.
-A modest amount to be charged for each person or object exerting a pull over you that threatens to destroy everything for which you’ve worked.
+Green Light Across The Water Tax: A modest amount to be charged for each person or object exerting a pull over you that threatens to destroy everything for which you’ve worked.
 Tax can be transferred generationally should your obsession become your undoing.

-Sterling Tax.
-For each child named ‘Sterling’.
+Sterling Tax: For each of your children named ‘Sterling’.

-Maniacal Balcony Laughter Tax.
-As an enormously wealthy person, it’s expected of you to occasionally stand on the balcony of your fortress, gaze upon the village below and burst into delicious laughter; we ask only that you give back to the many people who made this moment of sinister indulgence possible.
+Maniacal Balcony Laughter Tax: As an enormously wealthy person, it’s expected of you to occasionally stand on the balcony of your fortress, gaze upon the village below and burst into delicious laughter; we ask only that you give back to the many people who made this moment of sinister indulgence possible.
 Juliet balconies, widow’s walks, parapets and covered porches all apply.